railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 	#.
 Create a product – type \ ``Titanium Alloy Radiator``\  in the :guilabel:`Name` field,

 	#.
-Click the Search icon to the right of the :guilabel:`Category` field to select the :guilabel:`Radiators` category,
+Click the :guilabel:`Search` icon to the right of the :guilabel:`Category` field to select the :guilabel:`Radiators` category,

 	#.
 The :guilabel:`Product Type` field should stay as \ ``Stockable Product``\   its default value.
 The fields :guilabel:`Procure Method` :guilabel:`Default UOM`, and :guilabel:`Purchase UOM` should also stay at their default values: in fact every other field remains untouched.